-1.1.5 Communication of information to Governments concerned.
+1.1.4 Communication of information to Governments concerned.

-When any exemptions are granted under 1.1.2.1 and 1.1.2.2 or any equivalents are allowed under 1.1.3 or any approvals for experimental purposes are made under 1.1.4 for ships specified in 1.1.1.1.1, the Maritime Administration upon presentation by the Register shall communicate to the International Maritime Organization (IMO) the particulars of the exemptions and reasons therefore, data on the equivalents together with a report on trials made and data on measures approved for experimental purposes which the Organization will circulate to the Governments of the States that have accepted the International Convention on Load Lines.
+When any exemptions are granted under 1.1.2.1 and 1.1.2.2 and any equivalents are allowed under 1.1.3 for ships specified in 1.1.1.1, the Maritime Administration upon presentation by the Register shall communicate to the International Maritime Organization (IMO) the particulars of the exemptions and reasons therefore, data on the equivalents together with a report on trials made and data on measures approved for experimental purposes which the Organization shall circulate to the Governments of the States that have accepted the International Convention on Load Lines.

-1.1.6 Repair, conversion and modernization.
+1.1.5 Repair, conversion and modernization.

-1.1.6.1 A ship which undergoes repair, conversion, modernization shall continue to comply with at least the requirements previously applicable to the ship.
+1.1.5.1 A ship which undergoes repair, conversion, modernization shall continue to comply with at least the requirements previously applicable to the ship.
 An existing ship, in such a case, shall not, as a rule, comply to a lesser extent with the requirements for a new ship than it did before.

-1.1.6.2 A ship which undergoes repair, conversion and modernization of a major character and outfitting related thereto shall meet the requirements for a new ship in so far as is deemed reasonable and practicable.

-1.1.6.3 When a single hull oil tanker is converted to a double hull oil tanker, the converted ship shall meet the requirements of the present Rules in effect at the date of conversion.
-In cases where there are no changes to the parameters which are used in determining the minimum freeboard (even though the minimum freeboard has no change), and where there is no decrease in magnitude of freeboard assigned after conversion, using the requirements previously applicable to the ship in determining any change or decrease as mentioned above, the converted ship shall continue to comply with at least the requirements previously applicable to the ship.

-1.1.6.4 Any structures and/or equipment such as doors, hatches, cable lockers, etc., which are newly added, replaced or modified shall comply with the requirements of Section 3.

-1.1.6.5 When a single hull oil tanker is converted to a double hull bulk carrier, the converted ship shall meet all the requirements (including those specified in 4.4.8) in effect at the date of conversion.

-1.1.6.6 Notwithstanding the above requirement of 1.1.6.5, the requirements of Section 3 in effect at the date of conversion, shall be applied only to the structure and/or equipment, which are newly added, replaced or modified.

-1.1.6.7 The requirements of 1.1.6.3 to 1.1.6.6 shall be applied to conversions which occur as stated below, or on 1 January 2013 or after this date.

-The date on which a conversion occurs for the purposes of determining the applicability of requirements to ships constructed on or after the date on which any relevant amendments enter into force shall be:

-.1 the date on which the contract is placed for conversion; or

-.2 in the absence of a contract, the date on which the work identifiable with the specific conversion begins; or

-.3 the completion date of the conversion1, if that occurs more than 3 years after the date specified in 1.1.6.7.1 above or 30 months after the date specified in 1.1.6.7.2 above, either as applicable.
+- 1.1.5.2 A ship which undergoes repair, conversion and modernization of a major character and outfitting related thereto shall meet the requirements for a new ship in so far as is deemed reasonable and practicable. - 1.1.5.3 When a single hull oil tanker is converted to a double hull oil tanker, the converted ship shall meet the requirements of the International Convention on Load Lines in effect at the date of conversion.
+In cases where there are no changes to the parameters which are used in determining the minimum freeboard (even though the minimum freeboard has no change), and where there is no decrease in magnitude of freeboard assigned after conversion, using the requirements previously applicable to the ship in determining any change or decrease as mentioned above, the converted ship shall continue to comply with at least the requirements previously applicable to the ship. - 1.1.5.4 Any structures and/or equipment such as doors, hatches, cable lockers, etc., which are newly added, replaced or modified shall comply with the requirements of Section 3. - 1.1.5.5 When a single hull oil tanker is converted to a double hull bulk carrier, the converted ship shall meet all the requirements (including those specified in 4.4.8) in effect at the date of conversion. - 1.1.5.6 Notwithstanding the above requirement of 1.1.5.5, the requirements of Section 3 in effect at the date of conversion, shall be applied only to the structure and/or equipment, which are newly added, replaced or modified. - 1.1.5.7 The requirements of 1.1.5.3 to 1.1.5.6 shall be applied to conversions which occur as stated below, or on 1 January 2013 or after this date.
+The date on which a conversion occurs for the purposes of determining the applicability of requirements to ships constructed on or after the date on which any relevant amendments to the International Convention on Load Lines enter into force shall be: - .1 the date on which the contract is placed for conversion; or - .2 in the absence of a contract, the date on which the work identifiable with the specific conversion begins; or - .3 the completion date of the conversion, if that occurs more than 3 years after the date specified in 1.1.5.7.1 above or 30 months after the date specified in 1.1.5.7.2 above, either as applicable.